WorkerFramework/worker-framework/worker-framework/docs/pages/en-us/Architecture.md

  - The input wrapper not being parsable
  - Connections to the queue dropping

+ #### Poison Messages

+ A poison message is a message a worker is unable to handle.
+A message is deemed poisonous during processing when repeated catastrophic failure of the worker occurs.
+Regardless of how many times the message is retried, the worker will not be able to handle the message in a graceful manor.

+ On receiving a message, a worker will attempt to process the message.
+Should the worker crash during processing, the message will be returned to the `worker-input-queue` by the framework and a retry count append to the message headers.
+The number of permitted retries is configurable within the `RabbitWorkerQueueConfiguration` file for a worker i.e. cfg_caf_dataprocessing_${worker}_RabbitWorkerQueueConfiguration.
+ A message will be retried until successful or until the retry count exceeds the permitted number of retries.
+If the permitted number of retries is exceeded the message will be placed on the `worker-output-queue` by the framework, with a task status of “RESULT_EXCEPTION”.

 ### Data Store

 Workers often need to interact with an external data storage.
 Worker Framework supports it by providing the  DataStore interface.
 A worker can use it to retrieve and store binary data identified by name.